jupegarnica/garn-validator/README.md

 ### mustBe

 `mustBe` returns the value evaluated or it throws.
-Same as mustBe but returns the value itself.

 ```js
 let input = "Garn";